MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-rule-validation.md

 ---
-title: Validate rules for dynamic membership groups membership (preview)
+title: Validate rules for dynamic membership groups membership (Preview)
 description: How to test members against a rule for a dynamic membership groups in Microsoft Entra ID.

 author: barclayn